 How else would someone reach out to you, eh?
 Make sure you have your email address at the very least, and maybe your phone and physical address too.
 Oh and also, remember to add your blog’s URL (website link.)

 How to Design a Media Kit

-The first step to designing a media kit is to gather all the information.
+The first step in designing a media kit is to gather all the information.
 I’ve already shared all that you’ll need, so the next step is to organize the data.

 Write down a short bio for yourself and a couple of short paragraphs about the blog.
-Collect all relevant data from Google Analytics, your email marketing software, and all of your social platforms.
+Collect all relevant data from Google Analytics, your email marketing software, and all the relevant social platforms.

 Once you have everything you need, start putting it all together and design your media kit.